 HopStop: With maps for more than 600 cities from New York to Moscow, HopStop makes the most complex train systems in the world feel approachable.
 Enter your starting point and destination and the app yields detailed, step-by-step instructions, including pointers on underground transfers and real-time updates on service changes.

 aMetro — Subway and train transport information.
 Most of the major world cities will have applications for navigating city trains or subways.
-For bigger cities like Tokyo, there are more robust options available.
-But if you’d like a single app that gives you access to transit systems all over the world (in 180 cities to be exact) then this app is the way to go.
+If you’d like a single app that gives you access to transit systems all over the world (in 180 cities to be exact) then this app is the way to go.
 There’s a video demo of the app in action available on YouTube if you’d like a preview.

 DB Navigator (free, Internet), German Rail’s comprehensive train timetables, includes connections for all of continental Europe.